parvez-ahammed/parvez-ahammed/Diary/readme.md

  We can achieve this by using any data structure like map or vector .
 THe same method can be applied when dealing with string and dfs

 Related problem can be found named "Ladder Takahashi" in atcoder

+# 23 July 2023

+Created an Python AI game using min max algorithm in google collab.